Steven11q/re-command/README.md

 # re-command: Unleash Your Inner Music Maestro (with a Little Help from ListenBrainz)

 🎶 Ready to ditch your friends recommendations and let the algorithms curate your next sonic adventure?  re-command is your personal musical sherpa, guiding you through the treacherous terrain of ListenBrainz recommendations and seamlessly integrating them into your Navidrome music kingdom.
 Think of it as a weekly musical surprise party, delivered right to your hard drive.
-(But without the awkward small talk and paper hats.)

 ## Features: Because Your Ears Deserves the Best